Preliminary Notice Services

 The Premium Notice is recommended for projects with lower exposure and where reliable project information is available.
 NCS uses the project information provided by you to file documents on your behalf.
 NCS reviews the project information for reasonability, including all statements, invoices, or other backup documentation.
 NCS will attempt to verify property ownership and, where required, will attempt to obtain a legal description of the property.
 NCS will utilize public records (assessor and recorder office websites), as well as an online resource specializing in real estate property records.
 Attempts will be made to verify the required associate’s names and addresses through corporate searches, as needed.

 This is the preferred option for clients who do not have complete project information, who have high dollar exposure on a specific project, when complex factors are involved, or when legal advice is needed.
 The construction attorney, local to the project, confirms the project’s ownership, obtains the legal description where required, and applies the local statute.
 Checking public records or making phone calls to gather information may be involved in this process.

-With all three notices, address information entered into the online transmittal form can be electronically verified as "reasonable" against the U.S. Postal Service database.
-Additionally, the Premium and the Express* notice options use NCS' proprietary search logic to verify the owner information that is entered into the online transmittal form.
+With all three notices, address information entered into the online transmittal form can be electronically verified as “reasonable” against the U.S. Postal Service database.